 The framer is constantly managing old stock and new stock.
 Storage space is a premium and the framer needs to sell old stock as quickly as new stock is ordered in.

-Mouldings come in lengths of three metres and the framer has to manage where to store leftover stock and how to recover the loss on that length.
+Mouldings come in lengths of three metres and the framer has to manage where to store leftover stock and how to make some profit out of leftovers.